To Prologue or not to Prologue: How to Draft the First Scene of Your Novel

 As we just finished discussing, creating a positive first impression is mandatory if you want people to read and enjoy your novel.
 One easy way to prevent this from happening is by starting off with an unnecessary or clunky prologue.
 In essence, you should only include a prologue in your novel if it provides information that is important to your reader’s understanding and that could not be included in the first chapter.

 A vital prologue is one that contributes directly to the plot by unveiling significant, relevant information or events.
 Details without which there would be something critical missing from your reader’s understanding.
 Put another way, the reason for including a prologue needs to be more compelling than merely setting the stage or establishing atmosphere.
 Perhaps these events took place in the distant past, or in a place far removed from location of the main characters.
-Perhaps a bit of context and history is so important, the reader can’t really understand the events to follow without it.
+Perhaps a bit of context and history is so important that the reader can’t really understand the events to follow without them.
 A good rule of thumb is that if the story could work just as well by starting at chapter one, without becoming weaker or more confusing, the prologue was most likely not needed to begin with.

 The truth of the matter is that most stories simply will not need a prologue.
 And as such, many authors will advise you to avoid them altogether.
 But that doesn’t mean that you as a writer shouldn’t have a solid understand of how prologues work and how to write one.
 Who knows, maybe your story will be better served by including one.
-Personally I found that having the option at my disposal gave me a bit more flexibility when pondering how to start my story and for my first book I did decide to include a short prologue like section, as it reveals a ticking clock that none of the main characters are aware of (until it is much too late).
+Personally I found that having the option at my disposal gave me a bit more flexibility when pondering how to start my story.
+For my first book I did decide to include a short prologue like section, as it reveals a ticking clock that none of the main characters are aware of (until it is much too late).

-If you are considering a prologue, first ask yourself first if the details or action it contains are relevant to your core plot.
+If you are considering a prologue, first ask yourself if the details or action it contains are relevant to your core plot.
 Then ask if this information really needs to be provided to the reader before they dive into the first chapter.
 If both questions come back “yes” then go ahead and give a prologue a chance.
 If you are worried that seeing the word prologue might be a turn off to your audience, simply remove it and leave the opening section untitled.

 If you do decide to use a prologue: